How to turn off VPN on computer safely (Windows, macOS, Linux)

 Let’s start by understanding the situations that justify turning off your VPN and what you should consider beforehand.

-1. When and why you might need to learn how to turn off VPN on computer
+1. When you need to learn how to turn off VPN on computer

 There are several practical scenarios where turning off your VPN on a computer is both useful and necessary.
 While VPNs provide a secure tunnel for internet traffic, they can occasionally cause conflicts with services or applications that rely on local network access or require lower latency.